-At Fleet Feet Sports Nashua, we carry CEP Compression socks and sleeves, which are graduated medical grade compression (18-22 mmHg).
+At Fleet Feet Nashua, we carry CEP Compression socks and sleeves, which are graduated medical grade compression (20-30 mmHg).

 Socks vs. Sleeves:

-If you are going to be using the product exclusively for recovery, then we recommend going with a sock.
+If you are going to be using the product exclusively for recovery, then we recommend using a sock.
 The sock will apply graduated pressure to the foot and ankle to pump blood back towards the heart.
-Using a sleeve may cause pooling of the blood around the ankle and foot.
-A sock is also good for travel to reduce the likelihood of blood clots in the calf.
-During activity, you can use either a sock or sleeve.
+A sock is also good for travel to reduce the likelihood of blood clots in the lower leg during long periods of sitting.
+On the other hand, using a sleeve may cause pooling of blood below the sleeve around the foot and ankle, which makes sleeves a better option to use during activity.

 Connect With Us